geekswagg/univention-corporate-server/doc/changelog/index.rst

   (:uv:bug:`58047`).

 * A new script was added: ``univention-export-anonymized-ldap`` creates an offline copy of the LDAP server.
-It will then anonymize the data with regards to user data like names, mail addresses, passwords, ...
-Use case is a file that could be used in test environments to analyze e.g. performance (:uv:bug:`58247`).
+It anonymizes the data with regards to user data such as names, mail addresses, and passwords.
+Use case is a file that could be used in testing environments, for example, to analyze performance (:uv:bug:`58247`).

 .. _changelog-umc-policy: